Avik9/Dynamic-Memory-Allocator/README.md

 void *sf_memalign(size_t size, size_t align);
 ```

-> :scream: <font color="red">Make sure these functions have these exact names
-> and arguments.
-They must also appear in the correct file.
-If you do not name
-> the functions correctly with the correct arguments, your program will not
-> compile when we test it. **YOU WILL GET A ZERO**</font>

 # Initialization Functions

-In the `build` directory, we have provided you with the `sfutil.o` object file.
+In the `build` directory, there is a `sfutil.o` object file.
-When linked with your program, this object file allows you to access the
+When linked with the program, this object file allows you to access the
 `sfutil` library, which contains the following functions:

 This library contains the following functions: